MEND envisions an empowered community with equitable access to food, housing, healthcare and emergency services

 Cornerstone Community is a home for six adults with developmental disabilities.

 Upper Valley Free Clinic is a weekly free medical clinic and dental clinic housed at Cascade Medical Center.

 Jubilee Global Gifts is a fair trade retail store in downtown Leavenworth.
 Proceeds from Jubilee support MEND programs.

-Das Thrift Haus is a thift store that provides low-cost quality clothes and household items to the community.
+Das Thrift Haus is a thrift store that provides low-cost quality clothes and household items to the community.
 Proceeds from Das Thrift Haus support the Community Cupboard food bank and other MEND programs.